kroyxlab/datbazo/README.md

 # DatBazo

-DatBazo(Data Bazo, Database in Esperanto) is a SQL-query constructor using PDO. is a small library with which you can quickly create queries to the database using the "Prepare" and "Execute" methods of PDO to avoid sql injections.
+DatBazo(Datuma Bazo, Database in Esperanto) is a SQL-query constructor using PDO. is a small library with which you can quickly create queries to the database using the "Prepare" and "Execute" methods of PDO to avoid sql injections.

 ## Table of contents